maxwellito/vivus/readme.md

 ### `scenario-sync`

 It's not the sexiest code ever, but it's quite flexible.
 In addition to this, the behaviour is fairly different.
 By using this animation type, the default behaviour is the same as `oneByOne`.
-However, you can define some properties on a specific path item such as the duration, the delay to start (from the end of the previous path) and if it should be played asynchronously.
+However, you can define some properties on a specific path item such as the duration, the delay to start (from the end of the previous path) and if it should be played synchronously.

 - `data-delay` (integer)
 time between the end of the animation of the previous path and the start of the current path, in frames